 Water: You will use both boiling water (212°F) and cold water (55°F) for the filling.

 Evaporated Milk: Evaporated milk is super-concentrated milk that helps give the dessert filling its creamy texture.
 It should not be confused with sweetened condensed milk, which has added sugar.
 They should not be used interchangeably in recipes.
+Be sure to chill the can of evaporated milk in the freezer for about 30 minutes before using.

 Do I Have to Freeze Icebox Cheesecake Recipe?